Elukoye/PicToCode/README.md

 [![standard-readme compliant](https://img.shields.io/badge/standard--readme-OK-green.svg?style=flat-square)](https://github.com/RichardLitt/standard-readme)
 [![dependencies Status](https://david-dm.org/dwyl/esta/status.svg)](https://david-dm.org/dwyl/esta)

-Pic-to-Code is an app that converts a picture of hand written code into a text which can be copied to your code editor
+ An app that converts a picture of hand written code into text which can be copied to your code editor

-This is hackathon project meant to be submitted within 50 hours
+A hackathon project meant to be submitted within 50 hours

 ![sample](./src/asset/screen.png)